 WR62 (181 overall)

 Davis caught 35-of-62 targets for 599 yards (17.1 Y/R) and seven touchdowns as a rookie, but was another player that was tied to the availability of Brown last season.
 In 12 games played including the postseason with John Brown active, Davis averaged just 2.9 targets per game with two or fewer receptions in nine of those games, but Davis ran a pass route on 289 of 298 team dropbacks in the seven games with Brown inactive.
-Davis may even have more of a leg up on the 34-year-old Emmanuel Sanders outright to have the role he had with Brown absent a year ago.
+Davis is once again potentially roadblocked by Emmanuel Sanders, needing another door to be kicked open.

 Terrace Marshall, Carolina Panthers